greggelong/basicSnake/README.md

 # basicSnake

-a place to hold some code for a snake game in C64 basic This snake game follows the applesoft basic  version that Daniel Shiffman did in his coding challenge.
+A place to hold some code for a snake game in C64 basic This snake game follows the applesoft basic  version that Daniel Shiffman did in his coding challenge.

 The C64 implementation has to change a few points of the program logic.